microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 ```shell
 python3 evaluation.py -p <your_save_folder> -g ../ground_truth
 ```
-This script should output the MAP for the WIDER-easy, WIDER-medium, and WIDER-hard subsets of the dataset.
+This script should output the mAP for the WIDER-easy, WIDER-medium, and WIDER-hard subsets of the dataset.
 Our best performance using RPool_Face_Quant model is: 0.80 (WIDER-easy), 0.78 (WIDER-medium), 0.53 (WIDER-hard).

 ##### Dump RNNPool Input Output Traces and Weights

-To save model weights and/or input output pairs for each patch through RNNPool in numpy format use the command below.
+For saving model weights and/or input output pairs for each patch through RNNPool in numpy format use the command below.
 Put images which you want to save traces for in <your_image_folder> .
 Specify output folder for saving model weights in numpy format in <your_save_model_numpy_folder>.
 Specify output folder for saving input output traces of RNNPool in numpy format in <your_save_traces_numpy_folder>.
 Note that input traces will be saved in a folder named 'inputs' and output traces in a folder named 'outputs' inside <your_save_traces_numpy_folder>.

 ```shell
 python3 dump_model.py --model ./weights/RPool_Face_QVGA_monochrome_best_state.pth --model_arch RPool_Face_Quant --image_folder <your_image_folder> --save_model_npy_dir <your_save_model_numpy_folder> --save_traces_npy_dir <your_save_traces_numpy_folder>